fhajji/sodium-wrapper/README.md

 ## Roadmap (tentative)

-* Fix: one unit test still fails (only on Debug builds) on Windows.
 * Update to newest libsodium (in progress).
 * Add wrappers to missing libsodium calls (in progress).
 * Try to turn it into a header-only wrapper (in progress).